-General
+1. General

-Unless otherwise defined or interpreted in this Recognition Order, every term used in this Recognition Order that is defined in subsection 1.1(3) of National Instrument 14-101 Definitions has the meaning ascribed to it in that subsection.
+Unless otherwise defined or interpreted in the Recognition Order, every term used in the Recognition Order that is defined in subsection 1.1(3) of National Instrument 14-101 Definitions has the meaning ascribed to it in that subsection.

-"Affiliated Entity" has the meaning ascribed to it in subsection 1.3(1) of National Instrument 52-110 Audit Committees.

-"Approved Person" has the meaning ascribed to that term in New SRO's Rules.

-"Associate", where used to indicate a relationship with any person, means:
+- "Affiliated Entity" has the meaning ascribed to it in subsection 1.3(1) of National Instrument 52-110 Audit Committees. - "Approved Person" has the meaning ascribed to that term in CIRO's Rules. - "Associate", where used to indicate a relationship with any person, means: - (a) any company of which such person beneficially owns, directly or indirectly, voting securities carrying more than ten percent (10%) of the voting rights attached to all voting securities of the company for the time being outstanding; - (b) a partner of that person;

-- (a) any company of which such person beneficially owns, directly or indirectly, voting securities carrying more than ten percent (10%) of the voting rights attached to all voting securities of the company for the time being outstanding; - (b) a partner of that person; - (c) any trust or estate in which such person has a substantial beneficial interest or as to which such person serves as trustee or in a similar capacity; - (d) any relative of that person who resides in the same home as that person; - (e) any person who resides in the same home as the person and to whom that person is married or with whom that person is living in a conjugal relationship outside of marriage; or - (f) any relative of a person mentioned in clause (e) above, who has the same home as that person.

-"Board" means the Board of Directors of the New SRO.

-"Corporation" means the New SRO and either of its predecessors and any Affiliated Entity.

-"Dealer Member" means a Member of the New SRO that is registered as an investment dealer or a mutual fund dealer in accordance with securities legislation.

-"Director" means a member of the Board.

-"District" has the meaning ascribed to it in the New SRO by-laws.
+- (c) any trust or estate in which such person has a substantial beneficial interest or as to which such person serves as trustee or in a similar capacity; - (d) any relative of that person who resides in the same home as that person; - (e) any person who resides in the same home as the person and to whom that person is married or with whom that person is living in a conjugal relationship outside of marriage; or - (f) any relative of a person mentioned in clause (e) above, who has the same home as that person. - "Board" means the Board of Directors of CIRO. - "Corporation" means CIRO and either of its predecessors and any Affiliated Entity. - "Dealer Member" means a Member of CIRO that is registered as an investment dealer or a mutual fund dealer in accordance with securities legislation. - "Director" means a member of the Board. - "District" has the meaning ascribed to it in the CIRO bylaws.

-"Enforcement Proceeding" means any proceeding commenced by the New SRO for the purposes of enforcement, including but not limited to a disciplinary hearing and settlement hearing.
+"Enforcement Proceeding" means any proceeding commenced by CIRO for the purposes of enforcement, including but not limited to a disciplinary hearing and settlement hearing.